Covert Ways To Estimate Her Ring Size

 Method 2: Pretend To Shop For Someone Else

 If you’re up for the acting challenge, pretend that you want to buy a ring for someone else and ask her for help.
 Whether it’s your sister, grandmother, aunt, or mom, pick someone whose hands closely match hers.
-This could also be a great way to gauge her style, especially if you ask her for advice on color and other design elements.
+This could be a good method for how to find ring sizes, but also be a great way to gauge her style, especially if you ask her for advice on color and other design elements.
 Here are a few tactics you can apply:

 1. Casually ask her if she knows her own ring size.
 As you browse for rings, say your version of “I don’t know what ring size my mom wears.
 Do you know yours?
 I could use you as a reference.”
 Make sure this feels like a natural part of the conversation.